Aerial view of the Saint Raphael church in Costa Rica

 These earrings were my mother’s, but before they had belonged to my grandmother.

-The tense in the main clause can be in the preterite tense, the imperfect tense, or the present perfect tense.
+Most often, you'll the reference event will be in the preterite tense, the imperfect tense, or the present perfect tense.

 Ayer, a estas horas, ya me había dormido.